Slow Train (Bob Dylan song): Lyrics and music

-"Slow Train" styled along the lines of Dylan's great finger-pointing protest songs, but now Dylan's moral outrage is fueled by his recent conversion to Christianity.
+Dylan wrote "Slow Train" as a protest song through a Christian lens.
 Targets of Dylan's outrage include himself, his friends, OPEC, false leaders, injustice, greed, poverty, conformity and hypocrisy, including religious hypocrisy.
 Although most of the songs on Slow Train Coming explicitly referenced Dylan's recent conversion, "Slow Train" was indirect and metaphorical.
 And unlike many songs on the album it has no explicit biblical references and only a single reference to Satan.

 The second and last verses sketch a relationship with a backwoods girl from Alabama.
 In the second verse, the girl warns Dylan that he needs to straighten out lest he die and become an accident statistic.
 In the seventh and final verse, she leaves him for a dangerous man from Illinois.
 Dylan uses this experience to sum up that "it sure do bother me to see my loved ones turning into puppets".
 Music critic Michael Gray also finds in these verses a continuation of the themes of "wavering resolve and betrayal" from Dylan's previous album, Street Legal.